Blue Protocol: Star Resonance: Gameplay

 Star Resonance is an action-combat MMORPG based on traditional party roles (DPS, tank, healer) and open-world exploration.
 It provides for real-time dodging and combo-driven fights alongside gathering and social systems such as trading and guilds.

 The game uses a free-to-play model with microtransactions, purchased with numerous in-game currencies available in "bound" (earned in-game) and "unbound" (purchased) forms.
 It includes gacha mechanics for cosmetic items (costumes, mounts), convenience items that speed up progress, and items that provide combat abilities.

 Development

-Star Resonance is developed by Shanghai Bokura Network Technology and published by A Plus Japan.
+Blue Protocol: Star Resonance was developed by Shanghai Bokura Network Technology and published by A-Plus Japan.
+A revival of the discontinued 2023 game Blue Protocol, it was announced at Tokyo Game Show 2025.
+It was produced by Chen Min.

-The game was announced for a Western release in 2025 after the shutdown of Bandai Namco's 2023 MMO Blue Protocol.
+The game was announced for a Western release in 2025 after the shutdown of Bandai Namco's 2023 MMO video game Blue Protocol.
 Bokura's project, initially a mobile-only entry in the same universe, was expanded into a distinct cross-platform MMO, Blue Protocol: Star Resonance.

-Star Resonance was released worldwide on 9 October 2025 as a cross-platform release for PC (Steam, Epic Games Store), iOS, and Android.
+Star Resonance was released worldwide on October 9th, 2025, as a cross-platform release for PC via Steam and the Epic Games Store, Android, and iOS devices.